iribarnesy/optimize-house-area-on-a-land/README.md

 Date : 12 Dec, 2020

+*Note : The animations are not loaded in the preview of the notebooks in GitHub.
+If you want to see it you can download the notebook and open it in Jupyter.*

 ## Problem : Maximize the area of a house on a land

 A house is represented with a rectangle.
 A land is any polygon, convex or concave.